Managing Your Energy in the Workplace

 - For your work list: which of these energy drains might be eliminated?
 Or delegated?
 Or (partially) avoided

-- Which of your work energizers are things your regularly do?
+- Which of your work energisers are things your regularly do?
 If needed, fit them into your schedule.
-If you are energized by visiting conferences or by mentoring a more junior colleague, make sure you get to do this from time to time.
+If you are energised by visiting conferences or by mentoring a more junior colleague, make sure you get to do this from time to time.

 - Be critical about your health situation in relation to this list.
 How do your eating habits affect this list?
 Which relationship do you see between your energy level and the amount of exercise and rest you get?
 What changes can you implement in these areas to improve your energy level?